“Exercise? But my neck (or back) hurts!”

 make them better spine stabilizers.
 Such abdominal strengthening should be considered

-a way for patients with weak abs and intractable low back pain who have been unsuccessful with conservative management.
-(4)
+a way for patients with weak abs and intractable low back pain who have not been

 Vancouver Spine Care Centre can offer you some specific